Bicycling Tips. A Primer For New Or Returning Boomer Cyclists

 have to ride at night make sure you have a good light and several good reflectors.

-Another handy cycling tip for you is always check your tire pressure before you leave home.
+Another handy cycling tip for you is to always check your tire pressure before you leave home.

 I use a small electric powered air compressor if I do need air which